ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step07.md

 Your app looks nice, but it does not display real data.
 Let's fix that.

-In this lab, you will create a new service called `WeatherProvider` and then use Angular's HttpClient service to get data from <a href="https://openweathermap.org/" target="_blank">OpenWeatherMap.org</a>.
-You will then transform that data into something that can be consumed by your application in order to display data to the user.
+In this lab, you will learn how to:

+* create a new service using the Ionic CLI
+* use Angular's HttpClient service to get data from an API
+* transform the data for consumption by your application

 ## Getting Started

-The commands to accomplish the following should be familiar to you at this point, but if you have any questions please ask.

 * go to <a href="https://openweathermap.org/" target="_blank">OpenWeatherMap.org</a> and sign up for a free account so you can have an API key (if you do not want to do this, you can use the API key I generated for this class, but I _will_ be removing it after the class is over)
 * create a new feature branch